 Supplemental coverage includes add-on benefits that work alongside a primary health plan.
 These plans are designed to fill common gaps, cover specific services, or provide extra financial protection where standard medical coverage may fall short.
 Supplemental plans are not meant to replace major medical insurance.
 Instead, they enhance it.

-• Self-employed or 1099 workers managing cash flow
+• Self-employed or 1099 workers seeking lower monthly costs for health coverage

 Built on Clarity, Accuracy, and Trust